fongziyjun16/DOSP_Proj/Proj04/PartTwo/README.md

    ​	.NET runtimes

-   ​	various browsers.
+   ​	Various browsers.
 If it is the chrome, update to the newest version.

 2. Decompressing the .RAR file: PartTwo.rar